Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 47.5 points in five of nine games this season.
+- Los Angeles has combined with its opponents to put up more than 47.5 points in five of nine games this season.

-- Houston has combined with its opponents to score more than 47.5 points in two games this season.
+- This contest's total is 2.4 points under the 49.9 these two squads combine to give up per game in 2020.

-- Sunday's total is 4.0 points higher than the combined 43.5 PPG average of the two teams.
+- The Rams and their opponents have scored an average of 50.9 points per game in 2020, 3.4 more than Sunday's total.

 - In 2020, games involving the Texans have averaged a total of 44.9 points, 2.6 fewer than this game's set over/under.